Maurifc/Istio-Playground/Traffic/header-based-routing/README.md

 # Header based routing
-This example demonstrate how split traffic between different versions of some application accordling to request header `version`
+This example demonstrate how split traffic between different versions of same application accordling to a request header: `version`

 ## Setup Traffic Routing